This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Arrange a layer of potatoes over base of prepared dish.
-Pour half of the cream sauce over the potatoes, then top evenly with half of the mozzarella cheese, and half of the Parmesan cheese.
-Arrange the remaining potato slices over the cheese, the remaining creamy sauce, and the remaining cheeses.
+- Arrange half of the potato slices in an even layer in the baking dish.
+Pour over half of the cream sauce, then top with half of the mozzarella and half of the parmesan.
+Repeat with the remaining potatoes, sauce, and cheeses.

 Lovely recipe Karina!
 I used this today to make scalloped potatoes for the first time for our New Year Day Lunch and it turned out great!
 I added some extra dried herbs and some spring onions into the white sauce.
 I also coated the potatoes in some herbs and pepper and salt.
 I’m South Asian and we just love being a bit extra with seasoning, haha!
 Thank you so much.
 This is definitely going to be a side dish I make often.
 Its perfect for when you have guests over.